 Tip: The road to Sethan (which, however, is only 15km away from Manali) has no public bus or shared jeep/auto service.
 So you either need to hire a full taxi from Manali to Sethan, or you can come in your own car.
 If you’re coming in your own car, please note that you need to obtain permission (that costs around 100 Rupees per vehicle) to access the area.
 One can self-drive and pay for permission.
 Manali to Sethan taxi can cost a whopping 1000 to 2000 Rupees per trip, depending upon the number of passengers and the time of the year.

-Still thinking where to stay in Sethan, Manali?
-Looking for another reason for camping in Sethan, Manali?
+Still thinking about where to stay in Sethan, Manali?
+Looking for another reason to camp in Sethan, Manali?
 Visit FootlooseCamps In Sethan.

 You can also visit the Instagram page for some pictures.